-Indianapolis is the nation's 15th largest city.
-According to the U.S. Census Bureau's Statistics for 2016, the estimated population of Indianapolis is 855,164 and 2,004,230 for the Indianapolis Metropolitan Area.
-Indianapolis offers a multitude of cultural, educational, sporting, shopping and dining opportunities to its residents and visitors.
+Indianapolis is the nation's 16th largest city.
+According to the U.S. Census Bureau's Statistics for 2017, the estimated population of Indianapolis is 863,002 and 2,028,614 for the Indianapolis Metropolitan Area.
+Indianapolis offers a multitude of cultural, educational, sporting, shopping and dining opportunities to both residents and visitors alike.

-The Indianapolis 500 celebrated its 101st running with a record crowd, and the Indianapolis Motor Speedway welcomed the return of the Red Bull Air Race.
-The Brickyard 400, Indycar Grand Prix, NFL's Indianapolis Colts, NBA's Indiana Pacers, WNBA's Indiana Fever, NASL's Indy Eleven, ECHL's Indy Fuel hockey team, and IL's AAA Indianapolis Indians baseball team are among the city's other prominent sporting attractions, as well as countless amateur sporting events like the Big Ten Championship Football Game and the Men's and Women's Big Ten Basketball Tournaments.
+The Indy 500 celebrated its 102nd running in 2018, welcoming more than 300,000 fans to Indy.
+The Indianapolis Motor Speedway hosted several other major events including the return of the Red Bull Air Race, the Brickyard 400, IndyCar Grand Prix and LPGA's Indy Women in Tech Championship at the Brickyard Crossing.
+The NFL's Indianapolis Colts, NBA's Indiana Pacers, WNBA's Indiana Fever, USL's Indy Eleven, ECHL's Indy Fuel hockey team, and IL's AAA Indianapolis Indians baseball team are among the city's other prominent sporting attractions, as well as countless amateur sporting events like the Big Ten Championship Football Game and the Men's and Women's Big Ten Basketball Tournaments.

 The Indianapolis Cultural Trail and White River State Park offer two prominent attractions within walking distance of downtown hotels and CIB facilities.
-White River State Park is home to a scenic Central Canal Walk and seven major attractions, including the NCAA Headquarters and Hall of Champions, Indianapolis Zoo, Indiana State Museum, and Eiteljorg Museum of American Indians and Western Art.
+White River State Park is home to a scenic Central Canal Walk and seven major attractions, including the NCAA Headquarters and Hall of Champions, Indianapolis Zoo, Indiana State Museum, and the Eiteljorg Museum of American Indians and Western Art.